Not sure how to choose a health insurance plan that’s right for you? We can help.

-And if you’re on the opposite end of the spectrum—maybe you’re older, or you have a chronic or otherwise expensive-to-treat condition—you may want to focus on plans that have higher premiums, as they’re likely to cover more of your costs over time.
+And if you’re on the opposite end of the spectrum, you may want to focus on plans that have higher premiums.
+That's because they’re likely to cover more of your costs over time.

 People whose income is lower than a certain amount may be eligible to receive a subsidy that will help them buy a health plan on the federal or state exchanges.

 You’ll find out if you’re eligible – or which programs or savings you qualify for – when you fill out a marketplace application.
 But if you don’t want to wait, you can go through the step-by-step process laid out at How to estimate your income for the Marketplace to come up with a ballpark estimate of your eligibility for premium tax credits, lower out-of-pocket costs, or even low-cost health care through Medicaid.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.